Larry-Holmes/regression-project/README.md

 ### Acquire Phase

-> - Utilized my acquire file to pull telco data from a Codeup database
+> - Utilized my wrangle file to pull zillow data from a Codeup database

 ### Prepare Phase

-> - Utilized my prepare file to clean up my telco dataset
+> - Utilized my wranlge file to clean up my zillow dataset
 > - Split the overall dataset into my train, validate, and test datasets
-> - Utilized my explore file to create a list of numerical datatype features and a list of categorical datatype features for future exploration
+> - Utilized my wrangle file to create a separate copy of scaled datasets for future model creation.

 ### Explore Phase

+> - Created visualizations via pairplots and heatmaps to see the correlation between each feature within my train dataset
-> - Created a for loop that used my explore file to create a visualization for every categorical feature.
-The explore file also allowed for hypothesis testing each feature to ensure a relationship between the feature and the target (churn).
+> - Created a for loop for my hypothesis testing to see the numbers behind correlation between each independent variable and the target variable using Spearmen Test.
-> - Asked further questions about that data such as how monthly charges effects churn rate and the relationship between other features and monthly charges.
-Also explored how age played a part in churn rate and if any other feature could assist in predicting churn for older customers.
+> - Asked further questions about that data such as how each location based feature affected tax value (in which counties are the highest tax value, etc.).

 ### Model Phase

-> - Set up the baseline accuracy for future models to base their success on
+> - Set up the baseline prediction for future models to base their success on
-> - Trained multiple models for each type of classification technique (Decision Tree, Logistic Regression, Random Forest, KNN)
+> - Trained multiple models for each type of Regression technique (Ordinary Least Squares, LASSO + LARS, Generalized Linear Model, and Polynomial Regression Model)
 > - Validated all models to narrow down my selection to the best performing model.
 > - Chose the MVP of all created models and used the test data set to ensure the best model worke entirely to expectations

 ### Deliver Phase

 > - Prepped my final notebook with a clean presentation to best present my findings and process to other Data Scientists and stakeholders alike.
-> - Ensured that a prediction csv was generated for future proof of my working model

 ## How To Reproduce My Project

 > 1. Read this README.md
-> 2. Download the acquire.py, prepare.py, explore.py and final_report.ipynb files into your directory along with your own env file that contains your user, password, and host variables
+> 2. Download the wrangle.py, evaluate.py, and final_report.ipynb files into your directory along with your own env file that contains your user, password, and host variables
 > 3. Run my final_report.ipynb notebook
 > 4. Congratulations!
-You can predict future churn at Telco!
+You can predict home tax value!